shapescience/tsne-streaming/README.md

 # Computing tSNE embeddings in streaming

+> **Deprecated:** the npm packages needed are broken.
+Use this project only as inspiration 🙂

 For more details read the [blog post](https://shapescience.xyz).
 As explained, at the moment we only have "fake" streaming.
 Stay tuned.